 Looking for the top restaurants in Brockley?
-We’ve got you covered with this guide to the best Brockley restaurants.
+We’ve got you covered with this insider’s guide.

-This quirky little area in Lewisham boasts cute cafes and cool restaurants, not to mention the abundance of brilliant street food stalls that can be found at the iconic market running each weekend.
+Brockey is straight-up brilliant.
+This quirky little area in Lewisham boasts cute cafes and cool restaurants galore, not to mention the abundance of brilliant street food stalls that can be found at the iconic market running each weekend.

 But with so many fabulous options for dining, where do you start?
 No need to stress – these are the top spots to chow down in Brockley.

 Meze Mangal Restaurant

 Meze Mangal Restaurant is one of the busiest in Brockley.
 Founded by two brothers back in 2000, who made it their mission to alter the misconceptions surrounding Turkish food, it has become a staple of the Brockley food scene.

 There are a couple of different menus at Meze Mangal: one for dining in and one for takeaway, both equally good.

 If you want to dine in we recommend trying their delicious Tavuk Beyti or Patlican Kebab, while those looking to grab a quick takeout should definitely try their Adana Köfte or Vegetarian Güveç!

 Whatever you choose, whether it’s for a quick lunch or indulgent dinner experience, the hospitality at this Mediterranean hotspot is beaten only by the flavour experience you get from the food.